limanwang/limanwang.github.io/index.md

 - Large Language Models
 -  Intelligent Robotics, Humanoid Robots
 - Cutting-edge Innovation
-- ✨My latest research findings(under review by EMNLP 2024): [Not All Bias is Bad: Balancing Rational Deviations and Cognitive Biases in Large Language Model Reasoning](https://arxiv.org/abs/2406.10999#/)🔗
+- ✨My new research findings(under review by EMNLP 2024): [Not All Bias is Bad: Balancing Rational Deviations and Cognitive Biases in Large Language Model Reasoning](https://arxiv.org/abs/2406.10999#/)🔗

 ---

 ## News and Updates
+- **March 2024：**Thrilled to receive the CSC Scholarship for my PhD studies at the University of York.
 - **April 2024：**Our work *LLM-SAP: Large Language Models Situational Awareness Based Planning* has been accepted to [ICME2024 Workshop-MML4SG](https://vista-h.github.io/MML4SG_2024/#/) .
 See you in Canada!
 Preprint version:https://arxiv.org/abs/2312.16127#/🔗
 - **March 2024：**Our work *FENet: Focusing Enhanced Network for Lane Detection* has been accepted to [ICME2024](https://2024.ieeeicme.org/#/) as an Oral paper.
 See you in Canada!
 Preprint version: https://arxiv.org/abs/2312.17163#/🔗
 - **March 2024：**Happy to be nominated the CSC Scholarship at the University of York.